vaibhavsagar/presentations/sat-solvers/presentation.md

 ## Pure literal elimination

-There is only one possible value for $x$
+There is only one possible value for $x$, so assign it

 ## Solution